Deep Learning in steganography and steganalysis from 2015 to 2018: Link between Deep-learning and past approaches

-To conclude on this discussion on the links between two-step learning approaches and deep learning approaches, CNN networks as well as two-steps (Rich Models $+$ Ensemble Classifier) approaches are not able to cope with the cover-source mismatch \cite{Cancelli2008, Fridrich2011-HugoProcessDiscovery}.
+To conclude this discussion on the links between two-step learning approaches and deep learning approaches, CNN as well as two-step (Rich Models $+$ Ensemble Classifier) approaches are not able to cope with cover-source mismatch \cite{Cancelli2008, Fridrich2011-HugoProcessDiscovery}.
 This is a defect used by detractors \footnote{See Gary Marcus' web-press article \url{https://medium.com/@GaryMarcus/the-deepest-problem-with-deep-learning-91c5991f5695}.} of neural network approaches in domains such as object recognition \cite{Alcorn2018_arXiv}.
 CNNs learn a distribution, but if it differs in test phase, then the network cannot detect it.
-Maybe the ultimate track is for the network to ``understand'' that the test database is not distributed as the learning database?
+Maybe the ultimate goal is for the network to ``understand'' that the test database is not distributed as the learning database?

-\section{The different networks used over the 2015-2018 period}
+\section{The different networks used over the period 2015-2018}

-A chronology of the main CNNs proposed for steganography and steganalysis from 2015 to 2018 is given in Figure \ref{fig:chronology}.
-The first attempt to use Deep Learning methods for steganalysis dates back to the end of 2014 \cite{Tan2014} with auto-encoders.
+A chronology of the main CNNs proposed for steganography and steganalysis from 2015 to 2018 are given in Figure \ref{fig:chronology}.
+The first attempt to use Deep Learning methods for steganalysis date back to the end of 2014 \cite{Tan2014} with auto-encoders.
 At the beginning of 2015, Qian {\it et al.} \cite{Qian_2015_Deep} proposed to use Convolutional Neural Networks.
 One year later Pibre {\it et al.} \cite{Pibre2016} proposed to pursue the study.